rubenwardy/minetest_modding_book/en/chapters/privileges.md

 minetest.set_player_privs(name, privs)
 {% endhighlight %}

-## Adding privileges to basic_privs
+## Adding Privileges to basic_privs

-`basic_privs` is a privilege that allows a player to only grant certain privileges.
-It's common to give this privilege to moderators so they can grant and revoke interact and shout, but can't give themselves or other players any bigger privileges such as giveme and server.
+Players with the `basic_privs` privilege are able to grant and revoke a limited set of privileges.
+It's common to give this privilege to moderators so they can grant and revoke `interact` and `shout`, but can't grant themselves or other players privileges such as `give` and `server`, which have greater potential for abuse.

-To add a privilege to basic_privs, you need to change the basic_privs setting to include any privs you wish.
+To add a privilege to `basic_privs` and adjust which privileges your moderators can grant and revoke from other players, you must change the `basic_privs` setting.
+To do this, you must edit the minetest.conf file.

-By default basic_privs has the following value:
+By default `basic_privs` has the following value:

     basic_privs = interact, shout

-And then you can add vote as so:
+To add `vote`, update this to:

     basic_privs = interact, shout, vote

+This will allow players with `basic_privs` to grant and revoke the `vote` privilege.